-Ghost doesn't have a network, so there isn't the same sort of following mechanism built in.
-Sites built with Ghost are better suited to established publishers with 1:many relationship to their audience, rather than the many:many relationship of a social network.
+Ghost doesn’t have a network, so there isn’t the same sort of following mechanism built in.
+Sites built with Ghost are better suited to established publishers with a 1:many relationship to their audience, rather than the many:many relationship of a social network.

 In terms of functionality, Ghost does significantly more than Tumblr — but it’s also quite a different format when it comes to creating content.

 Ghost has the best support for search engine optimisation and social sharing features of any blogging platform in the world.
 You don’t need any extra plugins or extensions, and you don’t need to write any extra code.
 It just works.

 There are built-in XML sitemaps, Google AMP pages, canonical tags, optimised URLs, microformats, Facebook Open Graph tags, support for Twitter cards and clean semantic markup.
 All of this is done for you automatically, with no plugins needed.